Health care at ICLR: AI tackles poor data, low resources, and black boxes

 Revolution and optimism

-The challenges facing AI researchers and clinicians are not particularly unique to healthcare, broadly speaking — data quality and explainability are omnipresent issues in any AI work — but they take a unique form in the medical field.
-Missing data from medical records, a lack of data on rare diseases, low-quality imaging, and the need for AI models to jibe with clinical processes are critical to diagnoses and treatments where lives hang in the balance.
+The challenges facing AI researchers and clinicians are not particularly unique to health care, broadly speaking — data quality and explainability are omnipresent issues in any AI work — but they take a unique form in the medical field.
+Missing data from medical records, a lack of data on rare diseases, low-quality imaging, and the need for AI models to jibe with clinical processes are critical factors for diagnoses and treatments when lives hang in the balance.

 But van der Schaar is optimistic, especially about ways AI can make a difference around the world.
-In response to a question during a Q&A chat, she wrote, “I believe ML can be very useful in countries with limited access to healthcare.
+In response to a question during a Q&A chat, she wrote, “I believe ML can be very useful in countries with limited access to health care.
 If made robust, ML methods can assist with enhanced (remote) diagnosis, treatment recommendations (and second opinions), [and] monitoring.
 It can also help with monitoring patients effectively, in a personalized way and at a low cost.
 Also, one can discover who is the best local expert to treat/diagnose a patient.”

-“Machine learning really is a powerful tool, if designed correctly, if problems are correctly formalized, and methods are identified to really provide new insights for understanding these diseases,” she said at the conclusion of her keynote.
+“Machine learning really is a powerful tool, if designed correctly — if problems are correctly formalized and methods are identified to really provide new insights for understanding these diseases,” she said at the conclusion of her keynote.
 “Of course, we are at the beginning of this revolution, and there is a long way to go.
 But it’s an exciting time.
 And it’s an important time to focus on such technologies.
-I really believe that machine learning can open clinicians and medical researchers and provide them with powerful new tools to care better about patients.”
+I really believe that machine learning can open clinicians and medical researchers [to new possibilities] and provide them with powerful new tools to better [care for] patients.”